saidulIslam1602/MaritimeIQ_Platform/docs/guides/DEPLOYMENT-READINESS-ANALYSIS.md

 ## ✅ **DEPLOYMENT ASSESSMENT: READY WITH PREREQUISITES**

-Based on my comprehensive analysis of your Havila Kystruten Maritime Platform, here's the deployment readiness assessment:
+Based on my comprehensive analysis of your MaritimeIQ Platform, here's the deployment readiness assessment:

 ---